smaurice101/readthedocs/docs/source/tmlbuilds.rst

    * - pgpthost
      - This is the host where privateGPT is running i.e. http://127.0.0.1
    * - pgptport
-     - This is the port provateGPT is listening on i.e. 8001
+     - This is the port privateGPT is listening on i.e. 8001
    * - prompt
      - This the prompt for privateGPT.
 For example,